graphql/graphql.github.io/CONTRIBUTING.md

 ### Project structure

-- `public`: Static files, like images, can then be referenced by your code starting from the base URL (`/`)
+- `public`: Static files, like images, can be referenced by your code starting from the base URL (`/`)
 - `out`: Output files that will be served by a static HTTP server
 - `src`: Markdown and the TypeScript/JavaScript files used to generate the website
+  - `app`: A new App Router built on React Server Components which supports shared layouts, nested routing, loading states, error handling, and more
+  - `pages`: A file-system based router, when a file is added to the `pages` directory, it's automatically available as a route
-  - `components`: React components used pages
+  - `components`: React components used for pages

 ### Publishing the updated site